- West Country

 Bob Gaiger is from HM Revenue & Customs:

-Almost a third of smokers in Torbay admit they've bought illegal tobacco, the highest anywhere in the region.
+More than a third of smokers in Bath and North East Somerset admit they've bought illegal tobacco, the highest in the region.

 The survey findings coincide with a new crackdown on bootleg tobacco which police say is often linked to organised crime and costs the exchequer almost two billion pounds in lost revenue each year.